Observers and Locality in Everett Quantum Field Theory: Summary and discussion

 Like the ``state reduction'' rule of orthodox quantum mechanics, the interpretational rule here is a postulate, although not one that alters the dynamics of the theory.
 So, the model implicitly defines two levels of ``real'' entities.
 The underlying fields from which the model is constructed must be considered as real to satisfy the idea that information is transported by a material carrier from place to place.
 At the same time, macroscopic objects acquire reality (nonzero probability) by virtue of the configuration of the underlying fields.
 It would of course be preferable for there to be a single type of reality, with the ``higher level'' represented here by field bilinears emerging from the lower by means other than postulate.
 It has been argued, for example, that decoherence favors local densities---which in field theory are represented by field bilinears---due to the conservation laws associated with them \cite{GellMannHartle93}-{\cite{Halliwell09}.

-Wallace and Timpson \cite{WallaceTimpson07} argue that the Deutsch-Hayden picture does not in fact yield a local version of quantum theory because of its nonuniqueness.
-(This nonuniqueness is present even in the absence of the fictitious fields employed in the present paper.)
-They point out that distinct Deutsch-Hayden representations corresponding to the same physical situation correspond to the same set of expectation values, and therefore the same (Heisenberg-picture or Schr\"{o}dinger-picture) state vector (density operator in the more general case of mixed states).
-Since the state vector can not in general be decomposed into a direct product of a factor representing what is {\em here}\/ and factor representing what is {\em there}\/, the theory is claimed to be nonlocal.
+Timpson \cite{Timpson2005} and Wallace and Timpson \cite{WallaceTimpson07} argue that in the Deutsch-Hayden picture of quantum mechanics different values for time-dependent operators can give rise to one and the same set of observer states of awareness and associated probabilities.
+From this they conclude that the Deutsch-Hayden picture, while indeed local, should be regarded, not as a new formulation of quantum mechanics,\footnote{Timpson \cite{Timpson2005} distinguishes between a ``conservative interpretation'' of the Deutsch-Hayden picture and an ``ontological interpretation.''
+It is the latter interpretation that he regards as a novel local theory, and that corresponds to the approach taken in the present work.} but as ``a new {\em theory}\/\ldots albeit one which has the same observational consequences as the old theory.''\cite{WallaceTimpson07} This is an interesting issue, but not one which, I believe, necessitates their conclusion that the Deutsch-Hayden picture achieves locality at an ``unacceptably high price.''\cite{WallaceTimpson07}

-But this definition of nonlocality is not what is at issue in Bell's theorem.
-Rather, it is the possibility of explaining certain expectation values---correlations of distant outcomes---in a locally causal manner.
+In brief: What is of concern in Bell's theorem is the possibility of explaining certain expectation values---correlations of distant outcomes---in a locally causal manner.
 This, as seen above, the Deutsch-Hayden picture is eminently capable of doing.